 Governments initiated partnership activities at Governing Council 23 and have subsequently strengthened the role of partnerships to effectively manage mercury activities.
 Governing Council 25/5 specified the UNEP Global Mercury Partnership as one of the main mechanisms for the delivery of immediate actions on mercury during the negotiation of the global mercury convention.

-The Partnership currently has eight identified Priorities for Action (or partnership areas) that are reflective of the major source categories.
+The Partnership currently has eight identified Priorities for Action - or partnership areas - that are reflective of the major source of mercury releases categories.

 The Overarching Framework of the UNEP Global Mercury Partnership establishes a Partnership Advisory Group to encourage the work of the partnership areas.